ShayneWright/AI-Prompts/blog-generator.md

 - title: Publish-ready blog title.
 - slug: URL-friendly lowercase slug using hyphens only.
 Use only lowercase letters, numbers, and hyphens.
 Do not use spaces, underscores, punctuation, or special characters.
 - excerpt: 1-2 sentence blog summary for Wix.
-- body: Full 800-1200 word blog article in plain text with clear headings and paragraphs.
-Use practical headings, short paragraphs, and clear next steps.
-Do not use markdown formatting.
+- body: Full 800-1200 word blog article in plain text.
+Use plain text headings, short paragraphs, and clear next steps.
+Do not use Markdown, bold formatting, Markdown links, HTML, bullets with special formatting, or code-style formatting.
+If a URL is needed, write it as plain text only.
 - seoTitle: Search-friendly title, maximum 60 characters.
 - seoDescription: Search-friendly meta description, maximum 160 characters.
 - hashtags: 3-6 lowercase keyword strings without the # symbol.